xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 converse.js publishs version `9.1.0`.
 I comes with a new dark theme, several improvements of encryption (OMEMO), improvement of stanza timeout, font icons, updated translations and enhancement of the IndexedDB.
 Find the [release notes](https://github.com/conversejs/converse.js/releases/tag/v9.1.0).

+[Gajim Development News](https://gajim.org/post/2022-04-30-development-news-april/): This month came with a lot of preparations for the release of Gajim 1.4 🚀 Gajim’s release pipeline has been improved in many ways, allowing us to make releases more frequently.
+Furthermore, April brought improvements for file previews on Windows.

 [Go-sendxmpp](https://salsa.debian.org/mdosch/go-sendxmpp) version [`v0.4.0`](https://salsa.debian.org/mdosch/go-sendxmpp/-/releases/v0.4.0) with experimental Ox (OpenPGP for XMPP) support has been released.

 JMP offers international call rates based on a [computing trie](https://blog.jmp.chat/b/2022-computing-call-rates).
 There are also [new commands and team members](https://blog.jmp.chat/b/april-newsletter-2022).